openshift-knative/docs/versions/v060/knative-serving-v060-OCP-41.md

 ![KSO Install Screen](/images/knative_serving_operator_screen.png)

 4. On the **Create the Operator Subscription** screen, create a new subscription by cliking on the **Subscribe** button.
-This will install the Knative serving operator in the project `openshift-operators` and Knative serving itself in the `knative-serving` project.
+This will install the Knative Serving Operator in the project `openshift-operators` and Knative Serving in the `knative-serving` project.

 ![KSO Namespaces Default](/images/knative_serving_namespaces_default.png)

-> **NOTE:** The Operator Lifecycle Manager (OLM) will install the operator which in turn will install Knative itself automatically.
+> **NOTE:** The Operator Lifecycle Manager (OLM) installs the operator, which will automatically install Knative.
 This installation will create the `knative-serving`, `istio-operator`, and `istio-system` namespaces.

 5. Verify the subscription status for the installation operator, by viewing the **Subscription Overview**.
-The **UPGRADE STATUS** will update from `0 installing`  over `1 installing` to `1 Installed`.
-This process may take some minutes.
+The **UPGRADE STATUS** will update from `0 installing` to `1 Installed`.

+> **NOTE:** The screen will update after a few minutes.
+Wait for the `knative-serving` namespace to appear in the project drop-down menu.
+Refresh the page if needed.

 ![KSO Upgrade Status](/images/knative_serving_installed_sub.png)